 Forbidden: If you get a message like this, make sure your file permissions and directory permissions are set properly.
 Those are the chmod lines above.
+Sometimes people will get overzealous and chmod 711 on the actual text file.
+The right setting for the text file is chmod 644, which normally happens automatically without any extra effort on your part.

 Not Found: If you get a message like this, make sure that your file is in your ~/public_html directory.
-Sometimes people will accidentally create another ~/public_html directory inside their main ~/public_html directory.
+Sometimes people will accidentally create another public_html directory inside their main ~/public_html directory, or will create their public_html directory inside their cs201 directory.
 Use the pwd command (print working directory) to find out where you are editing and storing your file.